-When A is not a sentence, it contains free variables and may be satisfied (i.e. true) for some values in the universe U and not satisfied (i.e. false) for the others
+When a formula is not a closed (not a sentence) the situation gets more complicated Given a model structure $\mathbf{M} = (U, I)$, a formula can be satisfied (i.e. true) for some values in the universe U and not satisfied (i.e. false) for the others Example Given the formulas: